Generalized three body problem and the instability of the core-halo objects in binary systems: Derivation and numerical verification of the instability criteria

+Before presentation of numerical calculations, it is desirable to understand possible trajectories qualitatively.
+Using energy considerations, we can find allowed regions on $x-y$ plane.
+Test body at rest in the central point $x=0,y=0$ has an energy of $E=0$.
+Three typical cases are presented for uniform sphere of density $\rho$ and radius $R$ (dashed circle in Fig.~\ref{hillregion}).
+Energy had been perturbed with small positive value $\delta E$.
+Allowed Hill region:

-Global dynamics is easy to predict qualitatively using energy considerations.
-Three typical cases are presented for uniform sphere of density $\rho$ and radius $R$ (dashed circle) in Fig.~\ref{hillregion}.
-Allowed ,,Hill region'' has been shaded.
-In stable situation (Fig.~\ref{hillregion}, panel (a) ), we have three disconnected regions: central area of mass $M$, neighbourhood of mass $m$, and ,,outer space'' extending to the infinity.
-Perturbed test body simply oscillates with frequency related to the ,,central'' density, simultaneously rotating like Foucault pendulum.
-In presence of drag it will settle down at the geometrical center of mass $M$ if perturbed.
-When the density drops to value below critical \eqref{crit}, central region of mass $M$ and area surrounding mass $m$ become connected, cf. Fig.~\ref{hillregion}, middle panel (b).
+has been shaded.
+In stable situation, see Fig.~\ref{hillregion}, panel (a), we have three disconnected regions: central area of mass $M$, neighborhood of mass $m$, and ''outer space'' extending to the infinity.
+Perturbed test body simply oscillates with frequency related to the central density, simultaneously rotating like Foucault pendulum.
+In the presence of the drag it will settle down at the geometrical center of mass $M$.
+When the density drops to a value below critical, given by eq.~\eqref{crit_astro}, central region of mass $M$ and area surrounding mass $m$ become connected, cf. Fig.~\ref{hillregion}, middle panel (b).
 Test body begin to oscillate with growing amplitude forced by gravitational pull of mass $m$.
-After some time, depending on amplitude of initial perturbation, test body is ejected from mass $M$ and enters chaotic orbit around mass $m$, see Fig.~\ref{hillregion}, panel (b).
+After some time, depending on amplitude of initial perturbation, test body is ejected from mass $M$ and enter chaotic orbit around mass $m$, see Fig.~\ref{hillregion}, panel (b).
 It is still bounded with binary system.
-With density much smaller than critical, all three allowed regions become connected, and the test body will be ejected from the system, spiraling out into infinity (Fig.~\ref{hillregion}, panel (c)).
-Described behavior has been confirmed by the numerics.
-Example trajectories are shown in Fig.~\ref{hillregion} using red curves.
+With density much smaller than critical, all three allowed regions become connected, and the test body will be ejected from the system, spiraling out into infinity (Fig.~\ref{hillregion}, panel c).
+Described behavior has been confirmed by the numerical solution of system \eqref{rpc3bsys} with non-constant $k$ from eq.~\eqref{variable_rho}.
+Example trajectories for uniform density ball are shown in Fig.~\ref{hillregion} using red curves.